Livsy90/EventBusKit/README.md

 # EventBusKit

-A lightweight, type-safe event bus for Swift and iOS code.
+A lightweight, type-safe event bus for Swift code.

 `EventBus` is implemented as a thread-safe `final class` backed by `NSLock`.
 It supports weak owner lifecycle, token-based cancellation, one-shot subscriptions, ordered snapshot delivery, `AsyncStream` consumption, and a `MainActor`-friendly overload for UI owners.